Community: Types

 In these terms, communities can be nested and/or intersecting; one community can contain another—for example a location-based community may contain a number of ethnic communities.
-Both lists above can used in a cross-cutting matrix in relation to each other.
+Both lists above can be used in a cross-cutting matrix in relation to each other.

 Internet communities

 In general, virtual communities value knowledge and information as currency or social resource.
 What differentiates virtual communities from their physical counterparts is the extent and impact of "weak ties", which are the relationships acquaintances or strangers form to acquire information through online networks.
 Relationships among members in a virtual community tend to focus on information exchange about specific topics.
 A survey conducted by Pew Internet and The American Life Project in 2001 found those involved in entertainment, professional, and sports virtual-groups focused their activities on obtaining information.

 An epidemic of bullying and harassment has arisen from the exchange of information between strangers, especially among teenagers, in virtual communities.
 Despite attempts to implement anti-bullying policies, Sheri Bauman, professor of counselling at the University of Arizona, claims the "most effective strategies to prevent bullying" may cost companies revenue.

 Virtual Internet-mediated communities can interact with offline real-life activity, potentially forming strong and tight-knit groups such as QAnon.